Survival & Pleasure Technology, Expand & Collapse Loops

 - Pleasure: Consumer

-Note: There’s no mainstream professional market in pleasure yet.
+Random Note: There doesn’t seem to be a mainstream professional market in pleasure.
 Are there not people who love their work?
 Survival is hardly the word that comes to mind of why Warren Buffet works.
 People who invent interesting technologies or professionally help others in non-profits tend to highly enjoy their work.
-My theory is it’s too small of a market today.
-An alternative perspective is the enjoyment that comes from such work is not during the work but after.
+Perhaps the enjoyment that comes from such work is not during the work but after.

 If we look at the macro goal of products in the survival category they:

 - Collapse extremely repetitive or unpleasant tasks important to survival.

 - Expand what is possible for one person to do.

 Example: Each one of us used to plow fields for 16 hours a day to eat.
 Now, one person with a tractor does that for tens of thousands of us.

 Because of the innovations of the past most of our jobs are much easier today.
 Check out Chapter 5 in the book Sapiens to read more about the history of this.
 We also have more time leftover for pleasurable activities.
 Let’s break down the collapse and expand loop of survival technology in detail.